o3de/o3de.org/content/docs/user-guide/components/reference/gameplay/simple-state.md

 The **Simple State** component has the following properties:

 **Initial state**
-The active state when the simple state component is first activated\.
+The active state when the simple state component is first activated.

 **Reset on activate**
-If selected, simple state returns to the configured initial state when activated, and not the state held before deactivating\.
+If selected, simple state returns to the configured initial state when activated, and not the state held before deactivating.

 **States**
-The list of states on this simple state component\.
+The list of states on this simple state component.

-**State \(\[0\], \[1\], \[2\], etc\)**
+**State (\[0\], \[1\], \[2\], etc)**
-Includes a name for the state and a set of entities that are activated when the state is entered and deactivated when the state is exited\.
+Includes a name for the state and a set of entities that are activated when the state is entered and deactivated when the state is exited.

 **Name**
-The name of this state\.
-Indicates the state to which to transition on the SetState API\.
+The name of this state.
+Indicates the state to which to transition on the SetState API.

 **Entities**
-List of the entities referenced by this state\.
+List of the entities referenced by this state.

 ## EBus Request Bus Interface

-Use the following request functions with the EBus interface to communicate with other components of your game\.
+Use the following request functions with the EBus interface to communicate with other components of your game.

-For more information about using the Event Bus \(EBus\) interface, see [Working with the Event Bus \(EBus\) system](/docs/user-guide/engine/ebus/_index.md)\.
+For more information about using the Event Bus (EBus) interface, see [Working with the Event Bus (EBus) system](/docs/user-guide/engine/ebus/_index.md).

 ### SetState

-Sets the active state to the named state\.
+Sets the active state to the named state.

 **Parameters**
 `stateName`

 ## EBus Notification Bus Interface

-Use the following notification functions with the EBus interface to communicate with other components of your game\.
+Use the following notification functions with the EBus interface to communicate with other components of your game.

-For more information about using the Event Bus \(EBus\) interface, see [Working with the Event Bus \(EBus\) system](/docs/user-guide/engine/ebus/_index.md)\.
+For more information about using the Event Bus (EBus) interface, see [Working with the Event Bus (EBus) system](/docs/user-guide/engine/ebus/_index.md).

 ### OnStateChanged

-Notifies that the state has changed from state `oldName` to state `newName`\.
+Notifies that the state has changed from state `oldName` to state `newName`.

 **Parameters**
 `oldName`
 `newName`

-The following is an example of script using the **Request Bus Interface**\.
+The following is an example of script using the **Request Bus Interface**.

 ```
 local simplestateexample =